Genusbiz/docs/users/analyze-report-and-discover/data-marts/data-view.md

 A data source added this way has no fields published, and no connections to other data sources.

-In the data-model view it is also possible to add data sources based on their connection to an existing data source.
+In the data view it is also possible to add data sources based on their connection to an existing data source.
 This is useful and efficient when creating the data mart since it is very easy to see the available connections and add relevant data sources.
 It is possible to add data sources based on both outbound and inbound connections.

 To add new data sources based on connections to an existing data source, do the following: